Integrating Dog School Lessons into Daily Routines

 Integrating dog school lessons into daily routines doesn’t have to be time-consuming.
 Here are some examples:

-• Morning Routine: Before breakfast or during a morning walk, practise basic commands like sit, stay, and heel.
+- Morning Routine: Before breakfast or during a morning walk, practice basic commands like sit, stay, and heel.
 This helps the dog start the day with structure and focus.

-• Evening Practice: In the evening, incorporate training while preparing dinner or watching TV.
-Commands such as sit and stay can be practised during these calm moments.
+- Evening Practice: In the evening, incorporate training while preparing dinner or watching TV.
+Commands such as sit and stay can be practiced during these calm moments.

 These examples show how dog training can seamlessly fit into everyday activities, making it easier for pet owners to maintain consistency.